Farzannajipour/tv-shows-dashboard/README.md

 ## API Used
 - [TVMaze API](https://www.tvmaze.com/api)
-- Shows are fetched from `/shows?page=1` (API is paginated, so only the first page is used for demo purposes)
+- Shows are fetched from the TVMaze API using pagination (`/shows?page=N`).
+Users can navigate between pages to see more shows.
 - Genres are extracted and grouped client-side, as the API does not provide genre endpoints
 - Limitations: No direct genre endpoint, so grouping and sorting are handled in the app